DUCS-DS/lab2-zornoza05/README.md

 #### Critique

-I would not use the function **search** in real life because it requires a sorted list, and if the list is not sorted, the sorting step could increase the overall complexity to (O(logN)).
+I would not use the function **search** in real life because it requires a sorted list, and if the list is not in order, lst[mid] can move away from the key, making the search fail.